charlesbrandt/public/code/version_control/git.md

 Knowing the command line interface is useful when you only have a terminal to work with (ssh, termux, etc).

 However, there are plenty of cases where a full desktop environment is availabe.
 In that case, no need to limit yourself to the CLI.

+VS Code has a lot of useful git utilities built in.

 Github Desktop is a nice GUI client.
 Github Desktop is only available on Mac and Windows.